 – Protection of vulnerable groups (beyond employment support) |

-In the reaction to the war in Ukraine the Act No. 417/2013 Coll. on Material need help was amended by the Act No. 92/2022 Coll. on Other certain measures referred to the situation in Ukraine (Lex Ukrajina II) and by the Government Regulation No. 93/2022 on Some measures in social affairs, family, employment services during the state of emergency announces in connection with mass inflow of foreigners to the Slovak Republic caused by the armed conflict in Ukraine.
+In the reaction to the war in Ukraine the Act No. 417/2013 Coll. on Assistance in material need was amended by the Act No. 92/2022 Coll. on Other certain measures referred to the situation in Ukraine (Lex Ukrajina II) and by the Government Regulation No. 93/2022 on Some measures in social affairs, family, employment services during the state of emergency announces in connection with mass inflow of foreigners to the Slovak Republic caused by the armed conflict in Ukraine.

 The aim of the Act No. 92/2022 is to amend the wider legal framework referred to the various fields of society to enable support for the war refugees from Ukraine.
 This legal framework includes also the material need benefits.

-The aim of the Regulation No. 93/2022 is the temporary adjustment of the procedures to provide state social benefits and material need help.
+The aim of the Regulation No. 93/2022 is the temporary adjustment of the procedures to provide state social benefits and assistance in material need.

 According to the Government Regulation No. 144/2022, the material need benefit cannot be combined with the financial support provided by the UN High Commissionaire for Refugees.

-Generally, according to the Act No. 417/2013 Coll. on Material need benefit, material need means the status when the income of household members does not reach the subsistence minimum levels and the household members are not able to ensure their income or to increase it.
+Generally, according to the Act No. 417/2013 Coll. on Assistance in material need, material need means the status when the income of household members does not reach the subsistence minimum levels and the household members are not able to ensure their income or to increase it.
 The purpose is to help to ensure basic living needs.
 The measure consists of basic material need benefit and other add-on allowances, for instance protection allowance, activation allowance, dependent child allowance and housing allowance.
 Material need benefit is a means-tested measure.

 According to the Regulation No. 93/2022 unaccompanied minor who fled from war in Ukraine and has a guardian in Slovakia agreed by the court, is considered as a member of the guardian’s household for the purpose of material need benefit receiving by the family.
 This includes also the cases of grandparents fleeing with their grandchildren or an adult sibling fleeing with his/her minor sibling.